Prevent bad guests booking holidays

 Sadly, there is no guarantee that your guest will not cause damage, either accidentally or on purpose.

 Check out the third-party tools which check your guests ahead of the booking, and provide guarantees to reinstate any guest property damage.

 2. Prevent inconsiderate use of heating / Air-Con

-There are a number of tools now available which support your need to monitor heating and air-conditioning usage.
+There are a number of tools now available that support your need to monitor heating and air-conditioning usage.